The boundaries of beat 2 are south of T.L. Pink Blvd. (Clay Street) to the Union Pacific railroad tracks and west of

 Officer Vladimir Golovine

-During the month of March I met with the two registered sex offenders that this Beat has, they completed the registration form as required.
+During the month of May I met with the two registered sex offenders that this Beat has.
+They completed the registration form as required.

-During the month of March I visited Jane Long Elementary School where I got to spend time with some children and their teachers.
+During the month of May, I also visited Deaf Smith Elementary School where I got to spend time with some children and their teachers.